zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 print "%i/%i = %0.3f XOR'd values were uniform"%(numUniform, N, numUniform/float(N))
 ```

 661 of the 1000 random datasets would statistically appear to have been generated from a uniform distribution.
 While not perfect, this is fairly good for a hash function.
+Please note that since this code uses random values, your results may differ.

+_edited 2018-02-06_